SashaPatsel/coding-drills/guides/readme/README.md

 Gifs are a bit trickier.
 Rendering them once you have them is just fine.
 In fact its exactly the same as images.
 The only difference is that the file extension will be `.gif`.

 It is making the gif of you using your app in the first place that is somewhat more complicated.
-There is no native way to do this, so we can install an extension (assuming you're using chrome) called [screencastify]()
+There is no native way to do this, so we can install an extension (assuming you're using chrome) called [screencastify](https://www.screencastify.com/).

+Once you've installed the extension, you can click on it in your browser.
+This will initiate a pop-up.
+In that pop-up you can choose whether you'd like to record your desktop or just the browser.
+Go ahead and select on of the options.
+Once you do so, you can start your recording.
+Go back and click the extension once you have finished your recording.
+There will be a pop-up that allows you to stop recording.

+When your recording is finished, a new tab will open with your recently captured video.
+You'll notice that it is not in gif format, and if you want to convert it to a gif, you'll need to pay for the entire service.
+We are not going to do that.
+Instead, we'll download the file already provided to us.

+Once you've downloaded the screen capture with screencastify, visit [this link](https://ezgif.com/video-to-gif).
+You will find, right in the middle of the screen, a button that allows you to upload a file.
+Upload the file you just downloaded from screencastify.
+Once you've done so, click `upload file`.

+This will allow you to crop the video to whatever range you choose.
+Once that's finished, you can finally downolad your gif, and store it within your app's file structure.

 ### Description